Philip Seaforth James: Family

-Through his father, James was the senior agnatic great-great-great-grandson of Lt Col Charles James, Count of Arran, and the first cousin of Sqn Ldr Bertram Arthur James, MC.
-Through his mother, he was the first cousin of Colonel Sir Wilfrid Selwyn Kent Hughes and his sister, Dr. Ellen Kent Hughes.
+Through his father, James was the first cousin of Sqn Ldr Bertram Arthur James, MC.
+Through his mother, he was the first cousin of Colonel Sir Wilfrid Selwyn Kent Hughes and of his sister, Dr. Ellen Kent Hughes.

-In 1954 Philip married Wybetty Gerth, daughter of Jhr.
-Claas Gerth of Enschede an officer in the Royal Netherlands Navy.
+In 1954 Philip married Wybetty Gerth, daughter of Claas Pieter Gerth of Enschede an officer in the Royal Netherlands Navy.
 Philip and Wybetty had two sons: